Best DNA test for African Americans?

 Additionally, family matching is just a feature of the company's product.
 Their main focus is health insights, precision medicine, and working with pharmaceutical companies to develop medicines and other therapeutic drugs based on DNA.

 • FamilyTreeDNA ($79 - $199) offers three types of DNA tests: Family Ancestry (autosomal), mtDNA (traces maternal lineage), and y-DNA (traces paternal lineage).
 You may also upload your autosomal DNA file from other companies for free.
-However,
+It has features that allow for family tree comparison with DNA matches to identify common ancestors, however it does not provide access to historical records.

 • LivingDNA ($99) provides DNA testing.
 Its user base tends to skew heavily European.
 That said, if you DNA test elsewhere, LivingDNA will allow you to bring over your (autosomal) DNA files from other testing companies for free.
 This may reveal distant cousins living outside the Americas.